drdhaval2785/github_issue_backup/readme.md

 6. Version 1.1.0 launched on 30 May 2015 with facility to backup specific issue numbers rather than whole data.
 7. Version 1.1.1 launched on 1 June 2015 with facility to download / not to download images.
 8. Version 1.1.2 launched on 16 June 2015 which adds one index.html file in each downloaded repository issues for easy navigation.
 Links to local copies.
+9. Version 1.1.3 launched on 28 May 2016 which adds feature to download files (See issue #37)